amberstar/State/Docs/Enums.md

 ## Associated values for enum cases:
 Enum cases can have an associated type.
 To specify the associated value type of an enum case:

-* Add the key `STState.Type` to the user info section of the inspector for the attribute and specify the type in the value field.
+* Add the key `State.Type` to the user info section of the inspector for the attribute and specify the type in the value field.

 *-or-*